-- Q39.
+- Q37.
 What is the GST treatment for service apartments?
-Is it treated as commercial accommodation or similar establishments (i.e. hotel, motel etc.) - A39.
-Service apartments such as hotel, motel are commercial accommodation and is subject to GST. - Q40.
-Are residential apartments packaged with other services such as 24 hours security, swimming pool, landscape and other common facilities can be classified as service apartments?
-Are these services subject to GST? - A40.
-Residential apartment does not become service apartment by providing services as classified above.
+Is it treated as commercial accommodation or similar establishments (i.e. hotel, motel etc.) - A37.
+Service apartments such as hotel, motel are commercial accommodations and are subject to GST. - Q38.
+Are residential apartments packaged with other services such as 24-hour security, swimming pool, landscape and other common facilities be classified as service apartments?
+Are these services subject to GST? - A38.
+Residential apartment cannot be classified as a service apartment by providing services as mentioned above.
 However, when management fees charged for maintenance of the services are subject to GST.
 Security services provided is a taxable supply and the security company will have to charge GST on the security services provided to the management company.
 If the management company is a GST registered person the GST paid to the security company is claimable as input tax.

-Q41.
+Q39.
 Service apartments are occasionally rented out as residential apartments to individuals or companies.
 Is the rent received subject to GST?

-- A41.
-Service apartments operated by a GST registered company which collect rent on short/long stay is subject to GST.
+- A39.
+Service apartments operated by a GST registered company which collects rent on short/long stays is are subject to GST.
 GST will be charged on the value offered by the hotel for long stay.
 If the apartment is sold to an individual for residential purpose, it is not subject to GST.
 The GST treatment on service apartments will depend on the usage of the apartments whether for commercial or residential purposes.
-If it is for commercial, it is subject to GST and if it is for residential, it is not subject to GST. - Q42.
+If it is for commercial purposes, it is subject to GST and if it is for residential purposes, it is not subject to GST. - Q40.
 A company bought a turnkey residential project and converted it to service apartments.
-What is the GST treatment on these kind of service apartments? - A42.
-Purchase of residential property is an exempt supply with no tax liability, but changing the status of residential property to commercial apartment attracts GST.
+What is the GST treatment on this kind of service apartments? - A40.
+Purchase of residential property is an exempt supply with no tax liability, but changing the status of a residential property to commercial apartment attracts GST.
 Sales of the apartment becomes sales of a taxable supply.